jamescadigan97/snowfall/README.md

 ![ScreenShot](/Screenshots/Northeast.png)

-For people have either the EPIC or IKON pass.
+For people that have either the EPIC or IKON pass.
 ![ScreenShot](/Screenshots/epic.png)

-Now I am currently in the process of gathering the data, but soon I hope to make a page availible to the public.
+Right now it is just a SQL database, but I hope to launch user-friendly page available to the public soon.